Zak DeOssie: Personal life

 is a former NFL player who was a member of the Giants' Super Bowl XXV-winning team.
 As a result of the Giants' win in Super Bowl XLII, the DeOssies became the first father-son duo to win a Super Bowl as members of the same franchise.
 Growing up in North Andover, Massachusetts, DeOssie was a New England Patriots fan and served as a ball boy.

-Zak has a twin sister, Christina, who works at the Dana–Farber Cancer Institute, and an older sister, Nichole.
-He is married to Kate Hammond DeOssie, who he met at Brown.
+Zak has a twin sister, Christina, who works at the Dana–Farber Cancer Institute, as well as an older sister, Nichole.
+He is married to Kate Hammond DeOssie, whom he met at Brown.
+The couple live in Summit, New Jersey and have two sons, Lukas and Blake.